 However, there are some advantages to buying and then rebuilding a salvage vehicle.
 First and foremost: buying a salvage car at auction can be incredibly inexpensive, as insurers just want the car out of their possession and are little interested in recovering their costs.

 Additionally, if you are going to restore the car yourself or otherwise absorb the labor costs, it will be much less expensive to repair the vehicle than it would have otherwise been.
 This makes it a solid investment if you want your own reasonably-priced used car as a daily driver or if you own a used car dealership and you’re planning to sell rebuilt salvage vehicles to customers.

 If you’ve never had the experience of buying any sort of car at auction, much less a salvage car, you might want to think twice about attending a used car auction in person.
 This is because a public auction can be very confusing for someone with no experience.

-Car auctions, which are usually held in large venues packed with people and vehicles, tend to be noisy and crowded, and this can be very distracting and even distressing.
+Car auctions are in large venues, packed with people and vehicles, noisy and crowded, distracting and even distressing.
 There are multiple lanes of auctions going on, each of which has a staccato-talking auctioneer chanting in what seems like another language, and the pressure to bid correctly can be too much for some people to handle.

-Additionally, almost every auction website can arrange for your newly-purchased salvage vehicle to be transported to your address for an additional fee.
+Additionally, many auction websites can arrange for the transportation of your newly-purchased salvage to your address.
+For an additional fee.
 This means that for just a few dollars more you don’t even have to leave your house if you want to get a salvage vehicle.
 While this will make it slightly more expensive than bidding in person, with salvage cars already being so inexpensive you’re still saving quite a bit in the long run.